jepaur5/2021_07_08_iqtcub_md/_episodes/02-setup.md

 ---
-title: Log in and environment set up in ARCHER
+title: Environment set up and downloading files
 teaching: 5
 exercises: 0
 questions:
 - "Which software will be used in this workshop?"
 objectives:
-- "Download necesary data for the workshop"
+- "Download necessary data for the workshop"
 keypoints:
 - "We need several pieces of software to model biological systems"
 ---